 Innovation is the heart and soul of this brand.
 And you can sample it in Blendtec’s robust built, rock-solid material and superior performance.
 Whether you pick something from their Classic, Designer, or Professional collection, each line is teeming with convenient specs for effortless blending.

 My favorite Blendtec, the 725, belongs to the Designer line.
 This gadget ticks all the right boxes- a sleek die-cast metal body, a 3.8 horsepower heavy-duty motor, and a proprietary SmartBlend tech that can guide you through errors.
 With its six presets and 100-speed settings, this high-precision blender can take on all sorts of recipes, from dips to juiced to hot soups, with exceptional ease.

-If bells and whistles are not your thing and you’re looking for a more pocket-friendly blender, something out of Blendtec’s Classic vault would serve you well.
+If bells and whistles are not your things and you’re looking for a more pocket-friendly blender, something out of Blendtec’s Classic vault would serve you well.
 The ever-popular Classic 575 is operated by push buttons instead of Designer and Professional’s touch screen.
 It is sturdy with a far more powerful motor compared to most blenders in its price range.
 Simple and functional, this blender sticks to the job and aces it each time.

 However, if budget is not a constraint and you’re looking for some commercial-grade blending without the noisiness, then Professional 800, with its quiet, powerful blending, is just the thing you need.

-Overall, all of their blenders are great so you really can’t go wrong with any of them!
+Overall, all of their blenders are great, so you really can’t go wrong with any of them!

 |Types of Blenders||Residential, Commercial, Immersion Blenders|